Opioids – Use, Risks & Other Options

 See Tami's Story

-The Bryan Health Pain Management and Opioid Stewardship Program is a powerful collaboration of doctors, nurses, therapists, pharmacists and others.
+The Bryan Health Pain Management and Opioid Stewardship Program is a collaboration of doctors, nurses, therapists, pharmacists and others.
 The program's focus is to promote the safe use of opioids and effective pain management options including non-opioid medications and non-medication treatments.

 Overcoming Opioid Addiction